Click here to view our programs to help alleviate the financial impact of COVID-19.

 We have worked diligently to make Kiowa Tax Commission a better place by serving our Tribal members.
 We have revamped our webpage as well as being more informative about the procedures and policies on tag renewals and new tags, as well as liens and title transactions we process for you.
 Please let us know what we can do better.
 At the end of this webpage is a response page that you can email to us.
 Aho!

 To register a vehicle, you must be an Oklahoma resident and a Kiowa Tribal member and must be at least 18 years of age or older.
 You do not have to make an appointment.
-You can either call in your request, mail it in (Vehicle, make/model, color, current insurance policy on the vehicle, photocopy of your licenses and Tribal ID card, along with the payment method you desire to use), physically visit our walk-in member lobby (lots of refreshments/snacks available) which is open from 8:00 AM to 4:00 PM Monday through Friday, or use our Drive-Through, which is also open from 8:00 AM to 4:00 PM.
+You can either call in your request, email it in (with a phone call) mail it in (Vehicle, make/model, color, current insurance policy on the vehicle, photocopy of your licenses and Tribal ID card, along with the payment method you desire to use), or physically visit our walk-in member lobby (lots of refreshments/snacks available) which is open from 8:00 AM to 4:30 PM Monday through Friday, or use our Drive-Through, which is also open from 8:00 AM to 4:30 PM.
 We do not shut down for lunch.
 There will always be someone available during this time frame to serve you.

 BE SURE TO PARK IN FRONT OF THE BUILDING IF YOU DESIRE TO WALK IN FOR SERVICE.
 THE BACK OF THE BUILDING IS EMPLOYEE PARKING.
 THANK YOU!